Cluster Status Monitoring

 Pod status displays the total number of pods in different states, including Running, Completed and Warning.
 The pod tagged Completed usually refers to a Job or a CronJob.
 The number of pods marked Warning, which means an abnormal state, requires special attention.

-- Leader change times refers to the number of Leader changes seen by members of the cluster since the beginning.
-Frequent Leader changes will significantly affect the performance of ETCD.
-It also shows that the Leader is unstable, possibly due to network connection issues or excessive loads hitting the ETCD cluster.
+- Leader changes in 1 h refers to the number of Leader changes seen by members of the cluster in 1 hour.
+Frequent Leader changes will significantly affect the performance of etcd.
+It also shows that the Leader is unstable, possibly due to network connection issues or excessive loads hitting the etcd cluster.

 |WAL Fsync||The latency of WAL calling fsync.
 A |